aju513/learning-management-system/docs/menus-permissions.md

 php artisan admin:menu-regenerate
 ```

-The command validates the definition and atomically replaces `bootstrap/cache/admin-menu.php`.
-The navigation service filters this compiled manifest at request time with `$user->can(...)` and removes empty groups.
+The command validates every manifest and atomically replaces `bootstrap/cache/admin-menu.php`.
+The navigation service first selects the manifest for the user's exact fixed role, then filters it at request time with `$user->can(...)` and removes empty groups.
+It never merges menus from multiple roles.
 Route authorization remains mandatory even when an item is hidden.